jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/bash_shell/tutorial.md

 	ls

 This shows you the contents of your current directory (which should be your home directory).
 Now type:

-    ls {{page.bootcamp_slug}}
+    ls bash_shell

-This will list the contents of the `2013-09-19-chicago` directory without you having to navigate there.
+This will list the contents of the `bash_shell` directory without you having to navigate there.
 Now enter:

-    ls {{page.bootcamp_slug}}/lessons/thw-shell
+    ls bash_shell/data

-This prints the contents of `thw-shell`.
+This prints the contents of `bash_shell/data`.
 The `cd` command works in a similar way.
 Try entering:

-    cd {{page.bootcamp_slug}}/lessons/thw-shell
+    cd bash_shell/data

-and you will jump directly to `thw-shell` without having to go through the intermediate directory.
+and you will jump directly to `data` without having to go through the intermediate directory.

 ### Full vs. Relative Paths

 The `cd` command takes an argument which is the directory name.
-Directories can be specified using either a *relative* path a full *path*.
+Directories can be specified using either a *relative* path or a full *path*.
 The directories on the computer are arranged into a hierarchy.
 The absolute path tells you where a directory is in that hierarchy.
 Navigate to the home directory.
 Now, enter the `pwd` command and you should see something like:

-    /Users/erdavenport
+    /Users/John

 which is the full name of your home directory.
-This tells you that you are in a directory called `erdavenport`, which sits inside a directory called `Users` which sits inside the very top directory in the hierarchy.
+This tells you that you are in a directory called `John`, which sits inside a directory called `Users` which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
-So, to summarize: `erdavenport` is a directory in `Users` which is a directory in `/`.
+So, to summarize: `John` is a directory in `Users` which is a directory in `/`.

 Now enter the following command but replace `/Users/erdavenport/' with your home directory:

-    cd /Users/erdavenport/{{page.bootcamp_slug}}/lessons/thw-shell
+    cd /Users/John/bash_shell/data

-This jumps to `thw-shell`.
+This jumps to `data`.
 Now go back to the home directory.
 We saw earlier that the command:

-    cd {{page.bootcamp_slug}}/lessons/thw-shell
+    cd bash_shell/data

-had the same effect - it took us to the `thw-shell` directory.
-But, instead of specifying the absolute path (`/Users/erdavenport/{{page.bootcamp_slug}}/lessons/thw-shell`), we specified a *relative path*.
+had the same effect - it took us to the `data` directory.
+But, instead of specifying the absolute path (`/Users/John/bash_shell/data`), we specified a *relative path*.
 In other words, we specified the path relative to our current directory.
 A absolute path always starts with a `/`.
 A relative path does not.
 You can usually use either a absolute path or a relative path